Board of Sport Ireland

 Pat O'Connor is a Solicitor, Coroner, Arbitrator and Notary Public.
 Pat is a member of a number of professional and regulatory bodies and associations including The Law Society of Ireland, The Chartered Institute of Arbitrators, Mental Health Tribunal, and the World Rugby, Six Nations and IRFU Disciplinary panels.
 Patrick has previously served as member, chairman or director of a wide range of professional, sporting and philanthropic organisations including the Board of Management of St. Louis Community School, Hope House, the Irish Association of Suicidology, the Judicial Appointments Advisory Board, the Courts Service Board and the Press Council of Ireland.
 He has held various offices within the Law Society of Ireland most notably as President (1998-99).

-Roger is highly qualified as a finance professional, having attained a Bachelor of Commerce Degree and a Master of Business Administration, both from UCD.
+Roger is a highly qualified Sports Business Leader, having attained a Bachelor of Commerce Degree and a Master of Business Administration, both from UCD.
 He has been a full member of the Association of Chartered Certified Accountants since 1997.
-He has worked in elite professional sport since 2000, holding the position of Head of Finance and he has also served as Managing Director of an international tournament organiser and rights holder.
-He is currently CFO of the Curragh Racecourse Ltd.
+He has extensive experience working in elite professional sport, holding the positions of Managing Director and Head of Finance & Regulations at ERC, the organiser and rights holder of the Heineken Cup rugby tournament and as CFO of the newly redeveloped Curragh Racecourse Ltd. Roger’s current position is Director, Commercial Affairs with ICON plc.

 Liam is the Area Manager for the Mid-West Region with Bank of Ireland.
 A former Tipperary hurler he went on the manage his county to All-Ireland Minor glory in 2006 and delivered National League and two Munster titles at senior level before capturing All-Ireland success in 2010.
 Liam is also a RTE hurling analyst on The Sunday Game.